-I received my Bachelor of Arts from the University of Wisconsin-Madison in 2004 with a major in Political Science, my Masters of Arts in History from the University of Wisconsin-Milwaukee in 2012, and am currently working toward my PhD in History at the University of Illinois at Chicago.
+I teach high school social studies at North Shore Country Day School and am a PhD candidate in History at UIC.
+I received my Bachelor of Arts from the University of Wisconsin-Madison in 2004 with a major in Political Science, my Masters of Arts in History from the University of Wisconsin-Milwaukee in 2012.
 In 2006, I became a certified secondary education teacher for Social Studies and History.
-I taught middle school Social Studies for one year in eastern Arizona, American Government for three years in Milwaukee, and have been a teaching assistant at the college level since 2012.
-In addition to tutoring all social sciences, I can provide students with help in Language Arts, particularly writing and literacy.
-At UW-Milwaukee, I worked as a Writing Center tutor helping students improve their written communication skills.
+I taught middle school Social Studies for one year in eastern Arizona, American Government for three years in Milwaukee, and taught at the college level from 2012-2018.
+In addition to tutoring all social sciences, I have worked as a Writing Center tutor at the college level helping students improve their written communication skills.
 I have years of experience working one-on-one with young people, providing them with test prep strategies and challenging them to become independent lifelong learners.
 Meaningful learning requires great confidence, something that I try to instill in each of my students.
-When not reading or writing about American history, I love to spend time outdoors with my son Abraham and my wife Sara.
+When not teaching, reading, or writing about history, I love to spend time outdoors with my son Abraham, my daughter Harriet, and my wife Sara.
 I enjoy fly-fishing, hiking, canoeing, and watching baseball.

 Undergraduate Degree: University of Wisconsin-Madison - Bachelor in Arts, Political Science and Government